Overview and History

 - Virtual Open House Tour of the Dickinson Collection at Houghton Library given by Curator Leslie Morris hosted by the Emily Dickinson Museum on April 14, 2021

 - Making Emily Dickinson’s Black Cake video by Houghton Library staff baking Emily’s cake from December 2015

 - Lecture by Helen Vendler, “Emily Dickinson and the Sublime” with introduction by curator Leslie Morris on March 31, 2011

 Accessing These Materials

 There is no single database that can be searched for online versions of material in the Dickinson Collection.
-Both HOLLIS and HOLLIS for Archival Discovery will help in locating material, and the list of major collections above indicates which have images, and whether access to those images is open or restricted to the Harvard network.
+Patrons should use both HOLLIS and HOLLIS for Archival Discovery to locate material.

 Due to the fragile nature of many items in the collection, researchers are required to use the facsimiles of Dickinson manuscripts and letters that are available.
 All poetry manuscripts are available online in color digital facsimile in the Emily Dickinson Archive as well as through the library's finding aids.
 The fascicles have also been published in facsimile.
 Dickinson's autograph letters are available in color digital facsimile in the Houghton Reading Room.

 Some books in the Dickinson Family Library contain markings, and in 2010 Houghton Library embarked upon a program to stabilize and digitize these fragile volumes.
 The volumes are restricted because of their condition, and other copies of the same editions are held by the Houghton Library or in Widener Library.
 Readers are expected to use these alternate copies.

 Permission to consult the original manuscripts or letters by Emily Dickinson, or books from the Dickinson Library, must be approved in advance.